lsaravia/MetawebsAssembly/MetawebsAssembly.md

 $$S = \frac{\gamma_g}{\lambda_g}$$

-and to determine if $S$ is statistically significant monte carlo methods are used.
-We constructed 1000 null model networks with the same number of nodes $n$ and edges $m$---or approximately the same---than the empirical network; then we calculated $S$ for each random network and the lower and higher 99% quantiles of the $S$ distribution are called $ql,qh$:
+and to determine if $S$ is statistically significant Monte Carlo methods are used.
+We built 1000 null model networks with the same number of nodes $n$ and edges $m$ than the empirical network; then we calculated $S$ for each random network and the lower and higher 99% quantiles of the $S$ distribution are called $ql,qh$:

 $$CI = \frac{qh - ql}{2}$$

 the upper 99% confidence limit is then $CL^{0.01}= 1 + CI$.
 Thus if a network has $S > CL^{0.01}$ is considered a small world network [@Humphries2008].
+We also calculate small-world-ness and the CI using the meta-web assembly model as a null model.

 #### Coherence